Archives

 Interpreting services for other languages: No

-Christina McGee earned a Bachelor of Science in Athletic Training from the University of Iowa and Doctorate in Physical Therapy from the University of Delaware.
+What you should know about me: Christina McGee earned a Bachelor of Science in Athletic Training from the University of Iowa and a Doctorate in Physical Therapy from the University of Delaware.
 She has been with Sullivan Physical Therapy since 2013 and serves as the head of the pediatric bowel and bladder program as well as the coordinator of clinical education.
 Christina has particular interests in the areas of sexual health, trauma, LGBTQIA+ health, and pregnancy/postpartum recovery.
-Christina treats at the north and south location and has twice been a top 5 contestant for Austin American Statesman’s “Best Physical Therapist in Austin.”
+Christina treats at the north and south locations and has twice been a top 5 contestant for the Austin American-Statesman’s “Best Physical Therapist in Austin.”

-Christina is passionate about empowering patients through information, with goals of decreasing fear and enabling individuals to feel in control of symptoms.
+Christina is passionate about empowering patients through information, with the goal of decreasing fear and enabling individuals to feel in control of their symptoms.
 She is a member of the American Physical Therapy Association and enjoys sharing information with the public through speaking engagements on topics of pelvic health, especially in regards to prevention and recognition of symptoms.

 Jenny Rogers, PT, DPT